The Encantadas: Publication history

-The work was first published as "The Encantadas, or Enchanted Isles" under the pseudoniem "Salvator R. Tarnmoor," in three installments in Putnam's Monthly Magazine for March, April, and May, 1854.
+The work was first published as "The Encantadas, or Enchanted Isles" under the pseudonym "Salvator R. Tarnmoor," in three installments in Putnam's Monthly Magazine for March, April, and May, 1854.
 Melville earned $50 for each installment.
 It appeared in The Piazza Tales published by Dix & Edwards in May 1856 in the United States and in June in Britain.
 Neither that collection of short stories nor "The Encantadas" as a separate item were reprinted during Melville's lifetime.